In a changing world, cultural norms evolve, shaping society and individual interactions.

 The erosion of religious influence can be attributed to various factors, including increased education levels, exposure to diverse cultural perspectives, and disillusionment with organized religion’s role in society.

-Religious institutions have long served as custodians of cultural norms and traditions, shaping societal attitudes towards marriage, gender roles, and fairness.
+Religious institutions have long served as custodians of cultural norms and traditions, shaping societal attitudes toward marriage, gender roles, and fairness.

 The decline of religious influence challenges these traditional norms as secular values and principles come to the forefront.